gjwdyk/CF-Asymmetric-Route/README.md

 To Do:

-- [ ] Upgrade Image to Allow Normal VE License to Work.
+- [ ] Upgrade Image to Allow Normal VE License to Work >>> Does NOT work ?!?
+Test in Normal Manual Case ?!?
 - [ ] AS3 for All Big-IP(s) to just flow the traffic asymmetrically.